MrClodd/QAPIedatalia/README.md

-# Test API for Edatalia chalenge #
+# Tests API for Edatalia challenge #

 ## Table of Contents